Standard modules of affine Hecke algebras: Essentially discrete series representations of inner forms of

-by \cite[Thm.
-6.2 (b)]{Fulton}.
-The second equality follows from commutativity of the obvious square, viewing $v$ as a cycle in the ambient smooth variety $\Nn^s$. \end{enumerate} \end{proof} The proof of Theorem \ref{thm Clozel} for $G=\GL_n$ is now complete.
+The second equality follows from commutativity of the obvious square, viewing $v$ as a cycle in the ambient smooth variety $\Nn^s$. \end{enumerate} \end{proof} The proof of Theorems \ref{thm standard} and \ref{thm Clozel} for inner forms of $\GL_n$ is now complete.

-\begin{rem} In general, the action of $\Ll_\sigma$ on $H_*(\Bb_N^s;\C)$ depends only on the conjugacy class of Cartan subgroup of (the Levi quotient of) the disconnected group $Z_G(N)$, see \cite[3.4 (a)]{CellsIV}, or \cite[Lem.
+\begin{rem} In general, the action of $\Ll_\sigma$ on $A_*(\Bb_N^s)_\C$ depends only on the conjugacy class of Cartan subgroup of (the Levi quotient of) the disconnected group $Z_G(N)$; see \cite[3.4 (a)]{CellsIV}, or \cite[Lem.
 14, \S3.5]{rigid} for this observation in the language of the operator Paley-Wiener theorem for Hecke algebras.
 In either perspective, either because $Z_{\GL_n}(N)$ is connected, or because the only $I$-spherical discrete series of each Levi subgroup of $\GL_n$ is the tensor product of Steinberg representations, respectively, it follows that the action depends only on $N$ in this case. \end{rem}